MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/how-to-use-netmask-ordering-round-robin-feature.md

 ---
-title: netmask ordering feature and the round robin feature
+title: Description of the netmask ordering feature and the round robin feature
 description: Describes the netmask ordering feature and the round robin feature in Windows Server 2003 DNS.
 Describes how to use these features together.
 You can do this to randomize the results that are returned from a netmask ordered server. ms.date: 09/21/2020
 author: Deland-Han